 There may also be some other brands available not mentioned above.

 As with all medications some people may experience side effects.
 Common side effects include headache, nausea, abdominal pain and cramping, loss of appetite, vomiting, rash, or fever.
 5-ASA agents can also cause diarrhoea in a small number of users, though it can be difficult to distinguish if the diarrhoea is as a result of the medication or from your IBD.

 Rarely aminosalicylates can cause problems with your blood and you should tell your doctor immediately if you have any unexplained bleeding, bruising, red or purple discolourations of the skin, sore throat, high temperature (fever) or if you feel generally unwell during treatment.
 You should discuss potential side effects with your doctor before taking the medication and read the patient information leaflet which comes with the medication.

 They should not be used by people with known kidney problems.

 Corticosteroids work to reduce inflammation for people with all forms of IBD - Crohn’s disease, ulcerative colitis and microscopic colitis.
 They are also immunosuppressive - meaning they suppress the immune system.
 As a result some people find they are more susceptible to catching infections.

 Corticosteriods are often given if aminosalicylates have not been effective.
 They are powerful and fast-acting and help to reduce symptoms quickly, often within days.
-Once you are in ‘remission’ (a period without symptoms) your doctor will slowly reduce your dose of corticosteriods until you no longer take them.
+They are used as an induction therapy, so once you are in ‘remission’ (where you don't have inflammation or symptoms) your doctor will slowly reduce your dose of corticosteriods until you no longer take them.